William de Warenne (1256–1286): Life

 William was killed in a tournament at Croydon in 1286, predeceasing his father.
-It has been suggested that this was murder, planned in advance by William's enemies.
+It has been suggested that this was murder, planned by William's enemies.
 On the 6th Earl's death the title went to John, the only son of William.
 John died without legitimate children, so on his death the title passed to Richard FitzAlan, 10th Earl of Arundel, eldest son of Edmund FitzAlan and John's sister Alice.